 Artist's Rendition of Attack in Lyme Bay

-On the afternoon of April 27, 1944, thousands of men began boarding Eight LSTs (Landing Ship Tanks) at Plymouth, Brixham and Southhampton.
+On the afternoon of April 27, 1944, thousands of men began boarding Eight LSTs (Landing Ship Tanks) at Plymouth (LSTs 58, 496, 511, 515, 531) and Brixham (LSTs 289, 499, 507).
 They were about to embark on a full dress rehearsal for D-Day on the beach at Slapton Sands, England.
 Slapton Sands was chosen because of its similarity to Utah Beach, the D-Day assignment for this convoy.
 The exercise also included military serviceman and live ammunition on the beach.
 The local British residents made the sacrifice and were evacuated in 1943 from their farms and homes for the duration of the rehearsals taking place.

-The soldiers were in full combat gear below in the Tank Deck, along with their vehicles, and the LSTs were loaded with LCTs, smaller amphibious vehicles, tanks, jeeps, weapons, and trucks loaded with fuel and ammunition.
+American soldiers were in full combat gear below in the Tank Deck, along with their vehicles.
+The LSTs were loaded with smaller amphibious vehicles, tanks, jeeps, weapons, and trucks that were full of fuel and ammunition.
 The sailors and officers were at their posts as they set sail.
 The ships were on their way to meet and form one convoy in Lyme Bay.
 The distance from Lyme Bay to Slapton Sands was the approximate time it would take to make the crossing to Utah Beach on D-Day.

 The convoy’s intended escort, the British Destroyer, the HMS Scimitar was kept in port for repairs.
+The American military was not made aware that the escort would not be there.
 The only other British ship with the convoy was the Royal Navy Corvette Azalea.
 Also, unknown to the LSTs' communications room, a typographical error was made on the radio frequency the ships were given to be informed of enemy activity in the English Channel.
 The convoy never heard the warnings for the German E-Boat activity in the area.

-Approximately 639 soldiers and sailors lost their lives.
+639 soldiers and sailors lost their lives in this tragedy.
 The waters were frigid and hypothermia quickly set in.
 Soldiers carrying their heavy gear in backpacks did not receive instructions on the proper use of their life preservers and drowned.
 There were not enough life boats and the surface of the water was in flames from the burning fuel.
 Those that survived were taken to various established and temporary hospitals.
 They were told never to speak of what happened under threat of court martial because of the secrecy required for D-Day.

-There was no leave given or time for mourning for the survivors.
+There was no leave given to survivors to recover from the trauma, no time for mourning those who died.
 They were reassigned to other LSTs and took part in the D-Day invasion.
-The survivors began to speak about Exercise Tiger in 1994, the 50th anniversary of the event, and finally the family members of those lost finally knew what happened to their loved ones.
-Now, 70 + years later, the survivors still weep when speaking about the tragedy and the great loss of life.
+After the late Ken Small established the Sherman Tank Memorial in 1984, and the tragedy slowly became known to the public, the survivors began to speak about it, a few at a time.
+By 1994, on the 50th anniversary of the event, many survivors were interviewed on television documentaries, and finally the family members of those lost finally knew what happened to their loved ones.
+Even now, more than 70+ years later, the survivors still weep when speaking about the tragedy and the great loss of life.